Illinois-IoT/main-project/tutorials/day1/day1.md

 ```
 The `pull_up_down` parameter in the `GPIO.setup` call tells the Raspberry Pi which state the pin should be in when there is nothing connected to the pin.
 This is important since we want our program to read a low state when the button is not pushed and a high state when the button is pushed.

-With the port initialized we can write the code that continuously reads the port and outputs a message when the button is pressed.
-We use the GPIO.input function to read the state of the port.
+With the port being initialized, we can write the codes that continuously read the port and output a message when the button is pressed.
+We use the GPIO.input function to read in the state of the port.
 ```Python
 while True: # Run forever
     if GPIO.input(10) == GPIO.HIGH: